erikaduan/textbook_notes/building_raps_with_r/raps_part_1_6.md

 #> [1] 5 2 1
 ```

-As functions are first-class objects, we can create functions that
+As functions are first-class objects, we can also create functions that
-return functions (instead of returning an object like an integer or
+return functions (instead of returning a data object like an integer or
 string or data frame).
 An example provided by the textbook is a function
 that converts warning into errors and stops code execution.